lambrospetrou/lambrospetrou.github.io/src/_posts/2024-11-24-hurl-cloudflare-d1.md

 In this article, I will showcase some Hurl features with a concrete example.
 We will test part of the [Cloudflare D1 REST API](https://developers.cloudflare.com/api/operations/cloudflare-d1-list-databases).

+You can find the whole Hurl file mentioned below in this Gist: <https://gist.github.com/lambrospetrou/4e07bf79abea9fd82b52d1a6f985405c>

 ## User journey

 [Cloudflare D1](https://developers.cloudflare.com/d1/) is Cloudflare's take on a serverless SQL database.